ThreatResponse/threatresponse.cloud/source/blog/2016-09-13-tips_for_least_privilege_iam_policies.markdown

 After combining the actions into a single statement, I copied the block of actions into a text file and sorted it using the `sort` command in Linux.

+If you compare the two policies above, you'll note that the one on the right is much easier to read.
+Not only does reducing the statements cut out the clutter of extra curly braces, but combining and sorting makes it much easier to notice an action that doesn't belong.

 ## 2. Avoid Wildcards in Actions.<a name="wildcards"></a>

 The first iteration of the policy used the action `ec2:Describe*`.
 But it turns out, there are more than 62 actions that currently match this wildcard.
-Enumerating the actions you actually need not only makes it easier to determine the explicit Actions granted, but it also prevents an accidental permission grant if Amazon were to add another action matching the `ec2:Describe*` name.
+Enumerating the actions you actually need instead of using a wildcard not only makes it easier to determine the explicit Actions granted, but it also prevents an accidental permission grant if Amazon were to add another action matching the `ec2:Describe*` name.

 However, there is currently [a limit of 5,120 characters][iam_policy_limit] for a managed policy.
 If you are running into this limit, using the wildcard to reduce space makes sense.

 ## 3. Use a Temporary Test User.<a name="testuser"></a>

 When crafting a new policy for a tool, it can get confusing if you don't create a separate user to test against.
-First, you want a user that has only the allowed actions specified in the policy, and not actions granted by other policies, or actions denied by other policies to affect your testing.
+First, you want a user that has only the allowed actions specified in the policy.
+You don't want actions granted or denied by other policies to affect your testing.
 Having a test user will also make it easier to utilize Access Advisor or to check our CloudTrail logs.

 Finally, creating a test user doesn't do any good if you don't actually use the credentials for that user when running the test.
 Using docker is an easy way to isolate accounts, though you may also be able to use [named profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles).